CTS Interdisciplinary Concentration

 The CTS Interdisciplinary Concentration curriculum consists of:

-- A mentored research project with dual mentoring by basic and clinical scientists;
+- A mentored research project with mentoring by basic and clinical scientists;

 - Presentation and participation at the annual CTSI Annual Research Day;

-- CTS core curriculum, biostatistics, and a minimum of 6 credits of electives.
+- CTS core curriculum (8 credits) and at least 6 credits of electives.
 All courses must be passed with an “S” or a letter grade of “B” or better to count toward the concentration.

 - Annual review of an Individual Development Plan (e.g., myIDP).

 Year 1 Fall Semester: GMS 6847, Translational Research and Therapeutics: Bench, Bedside, Community, & Policy (3) and GMS 5905, Team Science (1)